Bayesian optimal design for ordinary differential equation models with application in biological science: Examples

-As noted by \cite{CCGC2015}, the time delay can cause discontinuities in the derivative meaning we emply the uniform kernel function.
-The discrete grid, $\boldsymbol{\tau}$, is of size $N=500$, and the auxiliary parameters are $\lambda = 0.085$ and $\alpha = 8000$ which are consistent with their posterior distribution from the original analysis.
+We employ uniform covariance~\eqref{eq:unifcov} as the time delay can cause discontinuities in the derivative, as noted by \citet{CCGC2015}.
+The evaluation grid, $\boldsymbol{\tau}$, has size $N=500$, and the auxiliary parameters are set to $\lambda = 0.085$ and $\alpha = 8000$, consistent with the posterior distribution from the original analysis.

-We use the extended ACE algorithm to generate designs under the three loss functions from Section~\ref{EX_PRELIM} and compare these designs to the original design used in the experiment of \cite{S2003}.
-As in the previous examples, the observation times need to be at least 1 second apart.
-Figure~\ref{jakstat_plot} shows boxplots of twenty evaluations of the Monte Carlo approximation to the expected loss for the original design and the optimal design found under each of the loss functions.
-In each case, there is a clear improvement to be made on repeating the experiment with the same set of observation times.
+We use the methodology from Section~\ref{sec:extode} and the ACE algorithm to find designs that maximize each of the NSEL, NAEL and SIG utilities.
+We compare these designs to the original design used by \cite{S2003}.
+As in the previous examples, we introduce the constraint that the observation times need to be at least 1 second apart, a requirement also satisfied by the original experiment.
+Figure~\ref{jakstat_plot} presents boxplots of twenty evaluations of the Monte Carlo approximation to the expected utility for the original design and the optimal designs found under each utility function.
+Once again, in each case, the optimal designs are considerably more efficient.
 Also shown in Figure~\ref{jakstat_plot} are the four designs under comparison.
-Clearly the optimal designs favour having a dense set of points early in the observation window and then a smaller set of times at the end of the window.
-This is especially true for the designs under the squared and absolute error loss where 75\% of the observation times are less than 15 seconds, compared to about 60\% for self-information loss and 50\% for the original design.
-It appears that the early observation times can learn about the peak in $\mathcal{G}_1$ and the sharp decrease in $\mathcal{G}_2$ at and up to 10 seconds, respectively.
-For the single observation time, $t^*$, of $\mathcal{G}_4$, the optimal designs clearly favour making a very early observation.
+The optimal designs favor having a dense set of points early in the observation window, and then a smaller set of times near the end of the experiment.
+This is especially true for the designs under NSEL and NAEL where 75\% of the observation times occur before $t=15$ seconds, compared to about 60\% for SIG design and 50\% for the original design.
+Early observation times provide information about the peak in $g_1$ and the sharp decrease in $g_2$ at about 10 seconds.
+For the single observation time, $t^*$, on $g_4$, the optimal designs clearly favor making a very early observation.
 Note that $t^*$ for each of the optimal designs is between 1 and 2 seconds.

-\section{Application: Transport of serine across human placenta}
+\section{Application: transport of serine across human placenta}

-Now consider the human placenta example introduced in Sections~\ref{HumanPlac} and \ref{ODES}.
-By the protocol of the experiment, the initial amounts of radioactive serine inside ($u_{01}$) and outside ($x_1$) are fixed as $0$ and $7.5$, respectively.